julianchurchill/text-adventure-js/README.md

 - Write some cucumber tests for navigation
   - Shorten cuke failure backtrace
-  - Model
-    - Should send a changed event for description on set current location
-    - Should send a changed event for exits on set current location
-    - Should send a changed event for description on exit triggered
-    - Should send a changed event for exits on exit triggered
   - View
     - Should update exits div when receiving an exits changed event
       - DONE Update labels